pycom/pycom-documentation/content/gettingstarted/programming/_index.md

 There are several ways to upload Python code to your device.
-On the following pages, we the alternative (e.g. not using an expansion board) methods:
+On the following pages, we highlight the alternative (e.g. not using an expansion board) methods:

 * [USB Serial](usbserial/)
 * [FTP & Telnet](ftp/)